 Cayman Subsidiary Risk.
 By investing in the Subsidiary, the Fund is indirectly exposed to the risks associated with the Subsidiary's investments.
 The futures contracts and other investments held by the Subsidiary are subject to the same economic risks that apply to similar investments if held directly by the Fund.
-There can be no assurance that the investment objectives of the Subsidiary will be achieved.
 The Subsidiary is not registered under the 1940 Act, and, unless otherwise noted in this Prospectus, is not subject to all the investor protections of the 1940 Act.
 Changes in the laws of the United States and the Cayman Islands could result in the inability of the Fund and/or the Subsidiary to continue to operate as it does currently and could adversely affect the Fund.
 For example, the Cayman Islands does not currently impose any income, corporate or capital gains tax or withholding tax on the Subsidiary.
 If Cayman Islands law changes such that the Subsidiary must pay Cayman Islands taxes, Fund shareholders would likely suffer decreased investment returns.
+In addition, the Subsidiary is also subject to many of the risks to which the Fund is subject, such as tax risks, commodity related risks, and market and data risks.